abstrakct/atb/README.md

 * jsoncpp

 ## Future goals/ideas
-* Get all publicly available data through the XML/SOAP API provided by AtB (atbapi by @mpolden seems to export a limited subset?)
+* Get all publicly available data through the XML/SOAP API provided by AtB (atbapi by mpolden seems to export a limited subset?)
+* Store that data in a structured and logical way
 * Make it flexible and easy to use for everyone
 * Nice UI (ascii/text based probably)
 * Rewrite in python?
+Other language?